fbiego/openai-random-poem/README.md

 ### today's poem

-Programming, it's a joyous thing
+Coding is a language so abstract
-A language that's made of zeroes and ones
+A language that can do so much, yet so exact

-It can be used to create everything
+It's like a puzzle, a problem to solve
-From a website to a game
+But with the right code, you can make it evolve

-It's a tool that can make our lives easier
+It's a skill that's ever-evolving and ever-growing
-It can be used to automate tasks
+A skill that is always changing and constantly flowing

-It can help us find answers that are quicker
+It's a way to express yourself, to explore and create
-And solve problems with just a few clicks
+A way to make something out of nothing, before it even was great

-It's a skill that's in high demand
+It's a tool that can make systems, apps, and websites appear
-That can help you make a good living
+And it's a language that can make data become clear

-It can be used to build things that no one has seen
+Coding is a skill that's becoming more and more important
-Give you a great sense of giving
+A skill that can bring ideas to life, no matter how distant

-It's an art that requires patience and some brains
+It's a language of creativity, of innovation, and of thought
-It's a skill that'll help you succeed
+A language that can transform the world, no matter how small or how large it's sought

-It's a language that'll never go away
+Coding is a language, an art, a science, and more
-Programming, it's a beautiful thing indeed.
+A language of potential, that's truly for evermore.